Skip to main content Skip to search Skip to main navigation

 Best Female Results

-Here are the top finishes by female sailors, showing that there’s still a record from 1987 waiting to be broken by today’s girls!
+Here are the top finishes by female sailors, showing that a record from 1987 is still waiting to be broken by today’s female sailors!

 Year